Australasian strewnfield

 The Australasian strewnfield is the youngest and largest of the tektite strewnfields, with recent estimates suggesting it might cover 10%–30% of the Earth's surface.
 Research indicates that the impact forming the tektites occurred around 788,000 years ago, most likely in Southeast Asia.
+The location of the crater is unknown and has been the subject of multiple competing hypotheses.

 Introduction

 The c.
 788,000-year-old strewnfield includes most of Southeast Asia (Thailand, Laos, Vietnam, Cambodia, and Southern China).
-The material from the impact stretches across the ocean to include the Philippines, Indonesia, Malaysia, and Java.
+The material from the impact stretches east across the ocean to include the Philippines, Indonesia, and Malaysia.
 It also reaches far west out into the Indian Ocean, and south to Australia, including Tasmania.
 Since the 1960s, it has been accepted that the strewnfield included Hainan in southern China to Australia or about 10% of the Earth's surface.
 This was later extended by finds in Africa and Tasmania to 20%.
 Additional finds in northern Tibet, Guangxi and Antarctica increased the strewnfield to about 30% of the Earth's surface, or almost 150,000,000 km2, or about the size of the entire world's landmass.